-A temporary extension may be given only once for the adults and emancipated minors in the AG at the time the extension is approved.
-There is a maximum temporary extension period of up to 6 months.
+A temporary extension may be given only once for the adults and emancipated minors in the AG at the time the extension is approved, unless the extension is based wholly or in part on domestic violence.
+See item 1 below.
+There is a maximum temporary extension period of up to 6 months, except for item 1 below.